 Life insurance is a fundamental part of one’s financial safety net.
 But having life insurance and having enough of it are two different issues.

-In fact, the Life Insurance and Market Research Association (LIMRA) estimates that 48 percent of households have an average life insurance coverage gap of $200,000.1
+In fact, the Life Insurance and Market Research Association (LIMRA) estimates that less than a third of life insurance shoppers believe they have enough coverage.1

 “It’s smart to periodically review whether your existing coverage is adequate, and open enrollment period is a good time to do it,” said Lee McGowan, managing director at Monument Group Wealth Advisors, in Concord, Massachusetts, in an interview.
 (How much do you need?
 Life insurance calculator)